2011-2013

 We Irish members of VOTF issued only one statement to media in 2011, on the report by the Dublin Commission on the diocese of Cloyne.
 Bryan Maguire fielded questions on this.

-After this we settled into a watchful rest, maintaining contact through our online discussion group.
+After this we settled into a watchful rest.
 Later, in Dec 2011, on the publication of an NBSCCC review of child safeguarding in six Irish dioceses, Dan Bartley, President of VOTF US, issued a statement on our behalf, seeing little hope of Irish bishops fully implementing all guidelines until they became subject to sanctions for failing to do so.
 We now see that statement as prophetic, as trust in our bishops cannot be fully restored until they become accountable to their people.

 Meanwhile individual VOTFI members have been busy in other related fields: